 "The same message is all around the world today," Wood said after Saturday's ceremony.
 "It's been a long road, but we'll gather together to keep working."

 Protecting their identity by using either an alias or just their first name, the four Pittsfield residents shared their stories with The Eagle.

 Anita's life was filled with the promise of a musical career.
 She met singer Natalie Cole during their 1969 freshman year together at the University of Massachusetts.
 From 1976 to 1983, Anita was a background performer for Cole.
-She mixed her passion for music with a cocaine addiction.

 It was drug use that would, at age 37, lead to Anita contracting HIV -- because of someone else's drug use.